openpunkart/punkart.blocks.bodies/README.md

   There's nothing decentralized or trustless.
 You have to trust the central issuer LarvaLabs that you own a picture / image of punk.

-   And the fact is that LavraLabs actually tell you that you don't.
+   And the fact is that the LavraLabs crypto bros - Matt Hall and John Watkinson -  actually tell you that you don't.
 To quote:

 >   My name is Mordecai Goldstein and I am the General Counsel
-> of Larva Labs LLC [- a multi-million dollar crypto fraudster
+> of Larva Labs LLC [- a multi-million dollar crypto (con-art) fraudster
 > operator].
 >
 > [..]